 - Exercisers who ran just two 3-minute sprints, with a 2-minute break in between, learned new words 20% faster than those who rested, in a University of Muenster in Germany study.

 - The study by researchers at the Vanderbilt University Medical Centre suggest that a few sessions of running on the treadmill can significantly reduce heavy marijuana users’ cravings for the substance.

 22. It promotes a healthy pregnancy

 - Although exercise might be risky in some cases, the benefits of exercising during pregnancy generally far outweigh the risks and some women can even exercise up until the third trimester.
-Relaxation exercises, Kegel exercise that strengthen the pelvic muscles and back exercises are all important for pregnant women.
+Relaxation exercises, Kegel exercises that strengthen the pelvic muscles, and back exercises are all important for pregnant women.

 - Exercise during the day promotes the onset and quality of sleep, according to the South African Memory Resource Centre.
 But you need to exercise at the right time: the ideal time for exercise is in the morning.
 Exercising late in the day can contribute to sleeplessness, because exercise causes an increase in your body’s energy.

 - A study by Dutch researchers who tracked 300 people with rheumatoid arthritis for two years concluded that regular, intensive exercise for patients with rheumatoid arthritis builds muscle strength and aerobic capacity, improves the ability to do daily tasks and fosters a sense of well-being.

 - Research on 2,126 men suggested that stricter dietary control, increased physical activity and other measures related to keeping cardiac disease at bay can help reduce the risk of erectile dysfunction.